 FUNDING AREAS: Art, culture, dance, music, theater, radio, festivals, visual arts, literary programs, arts education

-IP TAKE: Tie your grant pitch to arts education or economic development for the Chattanooga region.
-This is a funder that values diversity, so make sure your program includes diverse participants in either of these fields.
+IP TAKE: Grant seekers should tie their grant pitch to arts education or economic development for the Chattanooga region.
+This is a funder that values diversity, so grant seekers should make sure their program includes diverse participants in either of these fields.

 In a recent year, ArtsBuild provided $789,067 in grants to local groups, including the city’s boys’ choir and girls’ choir, its symphony and opera, and its theater center.
 A big part of this funder’s grantmaking is making the arts more accessible to underserved populations, especially those living in diverse neighborhoods.
 ArtsBuild has worked with the Lyndhurst Foundation and Hamilton County Commissioner Tim Boyd to fund its Community Cultural Connections (CCC) grants.

 New grant seekers can view a list of current and past CCC and community cultural grant recipients on the funder’s grants page.
 Through its Mission Support Grants, ArtsBuild provides general operating costs to area organizations that prioritize the arts. .